 Step 3: Enter the VBA code on the module and then hit "F5" to execute the code.
 Wait for the process to respond (the process may take a while) and when it is complete, the workbook will be unlocked and you can proceed to edit it if you want.

-The above mentioned solutions can help you unprotect any Excel workbook whether you have a password or not.
-It is however advisable to always keep your passwords in a safe place to ensure that you always remember them.
+The solutions mentioned above can help you unprotect any Excel workbook whether you have a password or not.
+It is, however, advisable to always keep your passwords in a safe place to ensure that you always remember them.